markusritschel/my-code-base/docs/index.md

 ## Introduction

-Welcome to the documentation of My Code Base!
+Welcome to the documentation of *My Code Base*!

 This is a collection of routines that I've developed over time and that I use in my daily work.